 Templeborough itself was named after the Romans had left, locals mistakenly believing that the old Roman fort was in fact a temple.
 Whilst Ickles derives from Icknield Street, the old Roman road that once ended at the fort.
-The later language of the steelworks developed its own rich terms, reflecting the waves of people that had swept through the area in 2,000 years of history:
+The later language of the steelworks developed its own rich terms, reflecting the waves of people that had swept through the area in over 2,000 years of history.

-For 'Billet' (a square steel bar) we can thank the Normans and was originally used to describe chunks of precious metal, first getting a written mention in a 1353 Act of Parliament.
-'Casting' arrived with the Vikings, and 'Cobble' (Old English) came to mean hot steel skipping the rollers and then jumping off in all directions - take cover!
+For ‘Billet’ (a square steel bar) we can thank the Normans and it was originally used to describe chunks of precious metal, first getting a written mention in a 1353 Act of Parliament.
+‘Casting’ arrived with the Vikings, and ‘Cobble’ (Old English) came to mean hot steel skipping the rollers and then jumping off in all directions – take cover!

-Steelos Gallery at Magna tells more of our history, and the project was supported by the Heritage Lottery Fund.
+The Steelos Gallery at Magna tells more of our history, and the project was supported by the Heritage Lottery Fund.